isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Common Pepper.md

 <section>
 	<h4>Growing:</h4>
+		<p>As a fast-growing vine, this plant needs a tall, sturdy <a href="/page-index/hardscapes/trellises">trellis</a> to scramble on.
+It can also be trained up walls, or large trees.</p>
 	<p>Common Peppers grow readily without fertilisers and will produce fruits all year long.
-However, they can be fed with <a href="/page-index/horticulture-techniques/fertilising">fertilisers</a> high in Phosphorus and Potassium to encourage additional flower and thus fruit growth.</p>
+However, they can be fed with <a href="/page-index/horticulture-techniques/fertilising">fertilisers</a> high in Phosphorus and Potassium once a month after the first flower to encourage additional flower and thus fruit growth.</p>
 	<p>Because the vines will grow on top of each other, it is a good practice to <a href="/page-index/horticulture-techniques/pruning">prune regularly</a> and remove dead leaves and vines to improve ventilation and allow light to reach more of the plant.
 Regular pruning will also encourage the plant to grow more shoots and produce more flowers and thus fruit.</p>
 	<br>
 </section>